justarrived/just_match_api/README.md

 The simplest way to deploy is with Heroku, you can get your own version running in a few minutes.

-You can also do it using the command line if you have the Heroku toobelt installed.
+You can also do it using the command line if you have the Heroku toolbelt installed.

 ```
 $ heroku create my-server-name